 The power control system is designed to shutdown parts of the system while the engine is running.
 This is to meet Electro Magnetic Compatibility (EMC) regulations and to ensure the safe operation of the motorhome.
-With the engine running the control panel will flash the leisure battery and vehicle battery LEDs to indicate that the batteries are being charged.
+With the engine running the screen will show a warning 'ENGINE RUNNING'.

-Please ensure the system shutdown switch on the PSU is in the on (button in) position before driving (see 8.5).
+Please ensure the system shutdown switch on the PSU is in the on (button in) position before driving.
 This will ensure the electronic system is active and will therefore be able to control the charging process, supply the refrigerator and monitor other system circuits.

-If / when fitted, designated 12V sockets, enroute reading lights and en-route heating will remain operational while the engine is running.
+If / when fitted, designated 12V sockets, enroute reading lights and enroute heating will remain operational while the engine is running.

-8.6 Control Panel - Component Layout
+8.6 Control Panel - Layout

-Your control panel will have an appearance as below, but depending on your specification of the vehicle the control panel features will vary.
+Your control panel will have an appearance as below, but depending on your vehicle specification the control panel features will vary.
 Not all features are present in all vehicles.

-EC463 Control Panel
+EC940 Control Panel